tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 Because something sprouted in my backyard yesterday.

 A beautiful, bountiful tree, with leaves the color of the sun.
 Leaves that’ll remain radiant through the bitter chill of winter.
-Five feet of rich, vascular bark that wasn’t there twenty-four hours ago.
+Twelve feet of rich, vascular bark that wasn’t there twenty-four hours ago.

 I traced the roots down the cellar stairs.
 The floor is unfinished: just cold, hard earth.